 - You can help the crypto community by warning everyone on the post and report these phishing attempts

 - In case of any doubt, don’t hesitate to reach out through a company’s official channels

-Phishing attempts may be quite present, but information is key against these practices.
+Phishing attempts may be common, but for you, and I knowledge is power.
 Understanding them is the best way of arming yourself against phishing.
 With this article we’d like to do our part in helping to keep our beloved cryptosphere the incredible space that it is.